 Estonia declared independence in 1991 after the collapse of the Soviet Union.
 When the last Soviet troops finally withdrew in 1994, Estonia was once again free to determine her own destiny.
 Diplomatic and economic ties with the West were strengthened over the years, culminating in Estonia’s accession into the EU and NATO in 2004.
 Since then, the US and Estonia have remained strong allies and partners.

 Recently, in response to regional threats, the Estonian government requested a permanent NATO presence in their country.
 Most Estonians see the arrival of the US military as a good thing.
-However, presence of American and NATO troops has not been viewed as positively by Estonia’s ethnic-Russia population.
-One US Army Civil Affairs team is working alongside the US Embassy and Estonian defense forces to positively engage the ethnic-Russian communities along the eastern border, with the goal of building better relationships and demonstrating their true commitment to all Estonians, regardless of ethnicity.
+However, presence of American and NATO troops has not been viewed as positively by Estonia’s ethnic-Russian population.
+One US Army civil affairs team is working alongside the US Embassy and Estonian defense forces to positively engage the ethnic-Russian communities along the eastern border, with the goal of building better relationships and demonstrating their true commitment to all Estonians, regardless of ethnicity.

-The US Army Civil Affairs team and Public Affairs Office, after talking to local officials, determined that sponsoring a 5K race on the same day as the equipment handover ceremony would greatly improve the event.
-Inviting US and Estonian soldiers to run in the race alongside members of the community will provide an incredible opportunity for them interact in positive way.
+The US Army civil affairs team and Public Affairs Office, after talking to local officials, determined that sponsoring a 5K race on the same day as the equipment handover ceremony would greatly improve the event.
+Inviting US and Estonian soldiers to run in the race alongside members of the community will provide an incredible opportunity for them interact in a positive way.
 The US Army Band is even going to perform!

-With your support, Spirit of America will provide the outdoor gym equipment for the park and the race day t-shirts and refreshments that are need for the opening ceremony this spring.
+With your support, Spirit of America will provide the outdoor gym equipment for the park and the race day t-shirts and refreshments that are needed for the opening ceremony this spring.

 This week you may have seen in the news that two F-35 stealth fighters, the US Air Force’s newest and most advanced jets, made an appearance in Estonia for the first time.
 This gesture of solidarity comes just after the arrival of US soldiers and NATO’s Enhanced Forward Presence (eFP), a robust, multinational, combat-ready force, … Continued